On this page

 Engineering5 min read

-FastAPI 422 errors mean your request body doesn't match the Pydantic model.
-The response tells you exactly which field failed — here's how to read it and fix the 5 most common causes: missing fields, wrong types, nested models, query vs body confusion, and enum mismatches.
+FastAPI 422 errors mean your request body does not match the Pydantic model.
+The response tells you exactly which field failed.
+Here are the 5 most common causes: missing fields, wrong types, nested models, query vs body confusion, and enum mismatches.

 fastapipydantic422validationpythonapi